Join us June 25-27, 2021 for Blue Planet’s 4th Summer Global Education Institute

 Get meta again with a creative reflection that you can transfer to your own classroom.
 Look back on what you’ve learned this weekend and look forward to bringing the benefits–and fun!–of global education to your students in the fall.

 Cora is the co-founder and co-executive director of Blue Planet Global Education.
 Recently, she also spent two years as a Visiting Instructor in Florida Atlantic University’s English Department, teaching myth and magical realism in fiction along with creative writing and first-year writing.
 She speaks on her work in the US and abroad, most recently in Lisbon, Portugal at the Modern Language Association International Symposium.
 Cora is currently completing her PhD in Comparative Studies at FAU, where her research focuses on the agency of myth and absence in the politics and literature of Spain’s 20th and 21st centuries.
 She holds an MFA in Creative Writing from FAU, where she received the Frank and Courtney Brogan Award in Fiction, and a BS in Music Education from Hofstra University in New York.
-She is a citizen of both the US and the EU, making her home in South Florida with a borrowed cat, a breathtaking view of the sunset, and a thousand books.
+She is a citizen of both the US and the EU, making her home in South Florida with a breathtaking view of the sunset and a thousand books.

 Dr. Candace Cunningham